Bibliography on Appalachian Dialects

 Wolfram, W., & Schilling-Estes, N. (1998).
 American English: Dialects and variation.
 Oxford: Basil Blackwell.

-Fisher, L. (2003).
+Fisher, L. (Spring 2003).
 "I'm thinking nothing is as simple as you guess:" Narration in Phyllis Reynolds Naylor's Shiloh.
-Children's Literature Association Quarterly, 28 (Spring): 17-25.
+Children's Literature Association Quarterly, 28, 17-25.
 Fisher argues that in Shiloh, Marty's first-person narration in present tense is a remarkably unusual and compelling narrative strategy, explaining why this children's novel captivates readers who are not usually interested in "boy and his dog stories."
-In addition to discussing narratalogical issues in detail, Fisher notes Naylor's success in using dialect in the narration, not just in dialogue, and in making Marty's occasionally generalizations and critiques of his rural culture convincing.
+In addition to discussing narratalogical issues in detail, Fisher notes Naylor's success in using dialect in the narration, not just in dialogue, and in making Marty's occasional generalizations and critiques of his rural culture convincing.

 Hanlon, Tina L. (2008).
 Reimagining normal in literary depictions of language change and dialect diversity.
 Presented at Children's Literature Association Conference, Normal, Illinois, June 12, 2008.
-Reprinted in this web site.
+Reprinted in this web site with title "Depictions of Language Change and Dialect Diversity in Children's Books."
 Includes examples from children's books set in Appalachia.

 Appalachian Journal: A Regional Studies Review

 Journal of Appalachian Studies